Abd al-Hoseyn Khatunabadi

-Khatunabadi belonged to a prominent family of sayyid origin, which traced their ancestry back to the Shi'i imam Ali ibn Husayn Zayn al-Abidin (died 713).
-Although the family lived in Isfahan, they originally belonged to Qom, where they occupied the office of naqib (head of the sayyid families) in a hereditary fashion.
+Khatunabadi belonged to a prominent family of sayyid origin, which traced its ancestry back to the Shi'i imam Ali ibn Husayn Zayn al-Abidin (died 713).
+Although the family lived in Isfahan, they originally came from Qom, where they occupied the office of naqib (head of the sayyid families) hereditarily.
 It was Khatunabadi's paternal great-grandfather, Mir Emad al-Din Mohammad (also known as Shahmorad), who had moved to Isfahan in the 16th century, settling in a small village nearby, named Khatunabad.

 Khatunabadi received his education in Isfahan, mostly under his father.
-He later observed the lectures of the pishnamaz (prayer imam) of Isfahan, Molla Reza-qoli (died 1661/62) at the Shah Mosque.
+He later attended the lectures of the pishnamaz (prayer imam) of Isfahan, Molla Reza-qoli (died 1661/62) at the Shah Mosque.

-Khatunabadi completed his Vaqa'e' al-senin in 1687/88, which he arranged into three segments.
+Khatunabadi completed his Vaqa'e' al-senin in 1687/88, organizing it into three segments.